Skip to content

 Default logging level at the root level of the logging hierarchy.

-This parameter could be also configured by setting LOGGING_LEVEL_ROOT environment variable.
+This parameter can also be configured by setting the LOGGING_LEVEL_ROOT environment variable.

 ERROR